After a car accident, you should absolutely seek medical care.

 How You Were Injured in the Crash

 You’ll also want to let them know how you were injured.
 When you arrive for treatment, don’t just say that it’s because your back is hurting.
 Tell your doctor that your back is hurting because of an accident you were involved in.
 Telling them how it happened—from what angle you were hit and what type of accident it was—can help them better treat you.
+Be sure to describe any specific injuries you sustained in the crash, such as knee, neck, or back injuries, to ensure you receive targeted treatment and accurate documentation.
 It will also better document your case.
 When your doctor is asked about your injuries during the discovery process, they can accurately describe how the car accident may have caused those injuries.

 Your Treatment Plan